mikesahbaz/Project-Vault/README.md

 If you want to use the app, you need to REGISTER or LOGIN with an already made account.
 For the environmental variables you'll need a cloudinary account and use the keys they provide you, and a Stripe account with your own Secret key.

+**REFACTOR:** The project was fully refactored including adding full-stack testing and refactoring the existing codebase to TypeScript along with code cleanup.
+**REFACTOR TECH STACK:** TypeScript, Jest, Joi, and Supertest.

 **TECH STACK**

 For the FrontEnd i've used: